aria42/aria42.github.io/_posts/2014-12-02-understanding-lbfgs.md

 <!-- Footnotes and Links -->

 [^global-min]:This assumes there is a unique global minimizer for $f$.
 In practice, in practice unless $f$ is convex, the parameters used are whatever pops out the other side of an iterative algorithm.
 [^why-global]: We know $- \invhessian \nabla f$ is a local extrema since the gradient is zero, since the Hessian has positive curvature, we know it's in fact a local minima.
-If $f$ is convex, we know the Hessian is always positive semi-definite and we know there is a single unique global minimum.
+If $f$ is convex, we know the Hessian is always positive definite and we know there is a single unique global minimum.
 [^implicit-multiply]: As we'll see, we really on require being able to multiply by $\invhessian d$ for a direction $d$.
 [^weighted-norm]: I've intentionally left the weighting matrix $W$ used to weight the norm since you get the same solution under many choices.
 In particular for any positive-definite $W$ such that $W s_n = y_n$, we get the same solution.
 [AdaGrad]: http://www.magicbroom.info/Papers/DuchiHaSi10.pdf